 There are a lot of horses in the area, so riding on horses should be the last thing you’ll have to worry about.

 I must state that the condition of the horses these days is bad.

 The horses look quite hungry and not very healthy.

 I felt pity for them and decided not to ride on them; although contrary to me thinking I was having mercy on them, a friend said riding them is rather what the poor horses would have preferred, as they themselves enjoy riding.

 So if you’ll also like to use a gym, this should be no problem.

-I must warn that the gym at the resort is in a poor state; some of the equipment aren’t in working condition.
+I must warn that the gym is in a poor state; some equipment pieces aren’t in working condition.